ion39/DA5401-Assignment-5/README.md

 ## How to Run
 1. Install dependencies:
-pip install numpy pandas matplotlib scikit-learn
+pip install numpy pandas matplotlib scikit-learn liac-arff

 2. Open the notebook in Jupyter or VSCode.